just4jc/corda/docs/source/key-concepts-data-model.rst

 as taking states as inputs and producing output states through the application of (smart contract) commands, and accept the transaction if the proposed actions are valid.

-A contract is pure function; contracts do not have storage or the ability to interact with anything.
-Given the same transaction, a contract’s “verify” function always yields exactly the same result.

-Contracts define part of the business logic of the ledger, and they are mobile: nodes will download and run contracts inside a sandbox without any review in some deployments, although we envisage the use of signed code for Corda deployments in the regulated sphere.
+Contracts define part of the business logic of the ledger.
-Corda uses an augmented JVM custom sandbox that is radically more restrictive than the ordinary JVM sandbox, and it enforces not only security requirements but also deterministic execution.

 Contracts define a **verify function**, which is a pure function given the entire transaction as input.
 To be considered valid, the transaction must be **accepted** by the verify function of every contract pointed to by the input and output states.
+Contracts do not have storage or the ability to interact with anything.
+Given the same transaction, a contract’s “verify” function always yields exactly the same result.

+.. note:: Future contract will be mobile: nodes will download and run contracts inside a sandbox without any review in some deployments,
+          although we envisage the use of signed code for Corda deployments in the regulated sphere.
+Corda will use an augmented
+          JVM custom sandbox that is radically more restrictive than the ordinary JVM sandbox, and it enforces not only security requirements but also deterministic execution.

 Transactions
 ------------